albush/blog/content/podcast/blackfriday2015.md

 ogg = "http://drops.albush.com/Brace%20Yourselves%252C%20Our%20Annual%20Winter%20is%20Coming%20Shows%20are%20Coming.ogg"
-summary = "Our annual roundup of new products, features, and tools to not just survive, but thrive on Black Friday." tags = ["Black Friday", "Rackspace", "ecommerce"] title = "Winter is Coming: New and Improved Rackspace Tools for Black Friday Success" youtube_id = "AHK7EnELGN4"
+summary = "Our annual roundup of new products, features, and tools to not just survive, but thrive on Black Friday." tags = ["Black Friday", "Rackspace", "ecommerce"] title = "Winter is Coming New and Improved Rackspace Tools for Black Friday Success" youtube_id = "AHK7EnELGN4"

 +++